mlavi/k8saustin.com-meetings/creating-an-event.md

 ![bevy-banner-example](pictures/canva/bevy-banner-example.png)

 For #2, it is a `1080 x 1080 px` tile for the logo.
 Look for files named `bevy-k8s-austin-event-logo-<date>`.
 Same drill, pick one, save as and edit it with the title and date.
-Some examples are titled: social-media-j8s-austin-event-MMM-DD-YYYY
 Example:

 ![bevy-logo-example](pictures/canva/bevy-logo-example.png)

+For #3, it is required for the meetup page a `1200 x 675 px`.
+Look for files named  `meetup-banner-k8s-austin-meetup-<date>`.

 ## Create a Bevy Event